How Dancing With Street Shoes Can Injure Your Knees

 But there's something else that could be increasing your risk for an injury, and it may not be your moves—it could be your shoes.

-Street shoes and running shoes were built to firmly grip the ground, and for good reason.
+Street shoes, sneakers, and running shoes were built to firmly grip the ground, and for good reason.
 When you walk or run, these types of shoes provide support and traction for constant forward movement.
 But you're not a runner—you're a dancer.
 You move in a variety of directions at different speeds and tempos, and your street shoes aren't cutting it.
 The traction they create force your feet to rotate more slowly than your knees and the rest of your body.

 Something's gotta give in this scenario, and it's usually your knees.
 What ends up happening is a phenomenon called a torque.
 Torque is a twisting force caused by your knees facing a different direction relative to your feet during rotation.
 During these disjointed movements of the legs, the muscles, tendons, ligaments, menisci, and joint capsules in and around your knees have to work extra hard and under extra load.
 Repeat this scenario enough times, and these tissues will experience recurring damage and inflammation.